mvp/uhubctl/README.md

 so we can add it to supported table.
 In your report, please provide exact product model and add output from uhubctl.

-Some modern motherboards have built-in root hubs that do support this feature, but you need to use option `-i` to enable it.
+Note that quite a few modern motherboards have built-in root hubs that do support this feature - you may not even need to buy any external hub.
+WARNING: turning off built-in USB ports may cut off your keyboard or mouse, so be careful what ports you are turning off!

 Compiling